atom/atom/docs/rfcs/004-decoration-ordering.md

 ## Explanation

 [TextEditor::decorateMarker()](https://atom.io/docs/api/v1.34.0/TextEditor#instance-decorateMarker) accepts an additional `order` parameter in its `decorationParams` argument when `type` is "block".
 When multiple block or overlay decorations occur at the same screen line, they are ordered within the DOM in increasing "order" value.

+Block decorations with the same `order` property are rendered in the order they were created, oldest to newest.
 Block decorations with no `order` property are rendered after those with one, in the order in which they were created, oldest to newest.

 ## Drawbacks